breezy-weather/breezy-weather/docs/SOURCES.md

 | Humidity                  | ✅         | Visibility        | ✅           |
 | Dew Point                 | ✅         | Ceiling           | ✅           |
 </details>

+### Android

+*New in v5.4.3 (unreleased)*

+Android can provide on some devices the address lookup feature.
+It uses the native Geocoder APIs.
+However, a backend for this geocoder is necessary for this to work.
+Google Play Services usually provide this backend.
+Some OS with only a partial subset of Google Play Services features, such as GrapheneOS, don’t have a backend implementation.

+This source doesn’t provide timezone support, so Breezy Weather will fallback to device’s timezone.

 ### OpenWeather
 > 🔐 **This source requires an API key.** Breezy Weather comes with a pre-bundled API key.
 However, it is often rate-limited, so you may want to configure your own API key instead.
 [Register here](https://www.here.com/get-started/marketplace-listings/here-destination-weather)